-If you need to purchase Mac OS X 10.8 Mountain Lion, you may order it from this page.
+If you need to purchase Mac OS X 10.8 Mountain Lion, you can order it from this page.

 The current version of the Mac operating system is macOS Sierra.
 To learn more, please click here.

-What do you receive: An email with a content code for the Mac App Store.
+What you receive: an email with a content code for the Mac App Store.

-Note: Redemption codes are usually delivered within 1 business day but may occasionally take longer.
+Note: Redemption codes are usually delivered within one business day but may occasionally take longer.